goabstract/Awesome-Design-Tools/README.md

 * [Proto.io](https://proto.io/) — a tool to create fully-interactive high-fidelity prototypes that look and work exactly as your app should.
 * [UXPin](https://www.uxpin.com/) — build prototypes that feel real, with powers of code components, logic, states and design systems.

-You can also do prototyping with Figma, Adobe XD,Sketch and InVision Studio, which are mentioned in the UI Design Tools section.
+You can also do prototyping with Figma, Adobe XD, Sketch and InVision Studio, which are mentioned in the UI Design Tools section.

 ### Sketching Tools